|Nutrition Facts (per serving)|

 Melt the butter in a large skillet over medium heat.
 Add the onion and garlic; cook and stir until tender and slightly browned—about 6 to 7 minutes.

 Add the ground beef 'steaks' to the skillet and cook on the first side until they can be moved—about 4 to 5 minutes.
 Carefully flip and brown the meat for 2 to 3 minutes on the second side.

-Return the onions and garlic to the pan along with the undrained mushrooms, broth, soup, milk, and Worcestershire sauce.
+Return the onions and garlic to the pan along with the undrained mushrooms, broth, soup, remaining 1 cup of milk, and Worcestershire sauce.
 Stir well to combine and bring to a simmer.